-Regardless of whether restaurants use software or personal scheduling, these considerations play an important part of scheduling strategies.
-Sometimes, managers might prefer to schedule reliable, popular or skilled workers even at the expense of paying overtime wages.
-This much less dicey than giving anyone preferential treatment with days off.
+Regardless of whether restaurants use software, spreadsheets or hand-generated scheduling, effective scheduling policies play an important role in meeting employee expectations and preventing unhappy workers from becoming upset when their requests can’t be honored.
+Sometimes, managers might prefer to schedule reliable, popular or skilled workers, even at the expense of paying overtime wages.
+This strategy is less risky and potentially explosive than giving workers preferential treatment for being absent.

 Restaurants also use split shifts during busy periods at lunch and dinner.
 Servers often don’t mind because they depend on table turnover for their income, but kitchen staff need to understand that split shifts are part of their expected job routines.

 Cross-training workers in various restaurant jobs allows managers to schedule swing workers who can function where they are most needed.
-The cycle of restaurant operations changes rapidly from seating guests to other jobs such as taking orders, preparing foods, cleaning tables, washing dishes and preparing silverware, glasses and table set-ups.
+The cycle of restaurant operations changes rapidly.
+Servers, managers or hosts seat guests and return to other jobs, such as taking orders, preparing foods, cleaning tables, washing dishes and preparing silverware, glasses and table set-ups.
+Cross-trained staff can help at multiple stations in the dining room or kitchen.
 However, it is important to consider an employee’s ability level and efficiency when allocating responsibilities.

 Advanced Requests Facilitate Strong Scheduling